-NZEC Waihapa Ltd and Taranaki Ventures Ltd operate the Waihapa-D, Waihapa-F, Waitapu and Toko-E wellsites, located in the vicinity of Stratford.
-Both companies are subsidiaries of New Zealand Energy Corporation (the Company).
-This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+NZEC Waihapa Ltd operate the Waihapa-B, Waihapa-D, Waihapa-F, and Toko-E wellsites, located south east of Stratford.
+NZEC Tariki Ltd and Taranaki Ventures Ltd operate the Tariki-A wellsite, located north of Stratford and Waitapu wellsite, located east of Stratford respectively.
+All three companies are subsidiaries of New Zealand Energy Corporation (the Company).
+This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.

-The Company holds four resource consents, which include a total of 48 conditions setting out the requirements that the Company must satisfy.
-All four consents were exercised during the period being reported.
+The Company holds six resource consents, which include a total of 85 conditions setting out the requirements that the Company must satisfy.
+Two of the six consents were exercised during the reporting period.
+A further two consents were granted and are yet to be given effect to.

-During the monitoring period, the Company demonstrated a level of environmental performance that required improvement.
+During the monitoring period, the Company demonstrated a high level of environmental performance.

-The Council's monitoring programme for the year under review included eight inspections, two injectate samples and eight groundwater samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included ten inspections, two injectate samples and nine groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the Company assessed for compliance on receipt.

-The monitoring showed that the Company's DWI activities were predominantly carried out in compliance with the conditions of the applicable resource consents.
-Inspections undertaken in relation to the activity during the monitoring year found sites being operated in a professional manner.
+The monitoring showed that the Company's DWI activities were being carried out in compliance with the conditions of the applicable resource consents.
+There is no evidence of any issues with any injection well currently in use, or the ability of the receiving formation to accept injected fluids.
+The results of groundwater quality monitoring undertaken show no adverse effects of the activity on local groundwater resources.
+Inspections undertaken during the monitoring year found sites being operated in a professional manner and there were no Unauthorised Incidents in relation to any of the Company's DWI consents.